Tetovo

 Tetovo was founded in the 14th century on the place of the ancient town of Oaeneon.

-In the 15th c.
-AD, Tetovo came under Ottoman rule for about five centuries.
-For a short period of time during the 15th century, Tetovo came under the control of the Albanian state, League of Lezhë led by Gjergj Kastrioti Skanderbeg and the Albanians achieved a victory over the Ottomans in the Battle of Polog.
-After its conquest by the Ottomans, most of city's population converted to Islam and many Ottoman-style structures were built, such as the Šarena Džamija and the Arabati Baba Teḱe, which still stand as two of Macedonia's most significant landmarks of its Ottoman period.
-During this period, the town belonged to the Vilayet of Kosovo, became a firearm and cannon foundry, and was renamed Kalkandelen (meaning Shield Penetrator); as a result, the town attracted many workers and grew to a city.
-Following the World Wars, Tetovo became a part of Yugoslavia and, later, the Republic of Macedonia.
+In the 15th century AD, Tetovo came under Ottoman rule for about five centuries.
+After its conquest by the Ottomans, most of the city's population converted to Islam and many Ottoman-style structures were built, such as the Šarena Džamija and the Arabati Baba Teḱe, which still stand as two of North Macedonia's most significant landmarks of its Ottoman period.
+During this period, the town belonged to the Vilayet of Kosovo, became a firearm and cannon foundry, and was renamed Kalkandelen (meaning "Shield Penetrator"); as a result, the town attracted many workers and grew into a city.
+Following the First and Second World Wars, Tetovo became a part of Yugoslavia and, later, the Republic of Macedonia.

-Tetovo has become the unofficial capital and centre of a predominantly ethnic Albanian region which extends in an arc from Tetovo to Struga.
-Over one-third of the city is inhabited by ethnic Macedonians.
-Tetovo historically had a large Turkish population, forming nearly one-quarter as recently as 1961, though it now makes up under 4% of the city.

-South East European University, North Macedonia's third largest university after Skopje and Bitola, is located in Tetovo.
+The South East European University, North Macedonia's third biggest university after Skopje and Bitola, is located in Tetovo.
 Tetovo is also home to the State University of Tetovo.
+Tetovo is regarded as the de facto capital of North Macedonia's ethnic Albanian population.

 Name

-In early antiquity, Tetovo was first mentioned as Oaeneum (Ωαινέον in Ancient Greek).
 The region was referred to as Htetovo in a Serbian Charter.
 During the Ottoman rule the name of the town was Kalkandelen.